wso2/k8s-api-operator/scenarios/scenario-10/README.md

 ## Scenario 10 - Apply interceptors to the API
 - This scenario describes how to apply interceptors to carry out transformations and mediations on the requests and responses.
 - First, we need to implement custom request interceptors and response interceptors.
-For more information about implementing custom interceptors you can refer the document [adding interceptors.](https://docs.wso2.com/display/MG300/Adding+Interceptors)
+We have provided sample request and response interceptors in ./scenarios/scenario-10/.
+If you want to learn more about implementing custom interceptors you can refer the document [adding interceptors.](https://docs.wso2.com/display/MG300/Adding+Interceptors)
-- Then we need to Initialize a new WSO2 API Manager project and add the custom interceptor files in interceptors folder.
+- Then we need to Initialize a new API project and add the custom interceptor files in interceptors folder.
 - We need to refer the interceptors in swagger definition in order to apply them on the requests and responses.
 - Finally, we will invoke the API and observe how the added interceptors act on requests and responses.